Please support the Kirby Museum!

 While far from Kirby’s best, the art in here does look very good most of the time, when the Kirby elements are allowed to shine through.
 You can see a lot of that in the faces of some of the characters, the great clothing designs and some of the backgrounds, and when he got to cut loose with an action sequence, like the fleeing from the volcano at the end, it really shines.

 Kirby’s said one of the reasons he didn’t like working at Gilberton was their insistence that certain details be what they considered accurate, and requiring a lot of editorial control and re-drawing.
-This panel, in the published version and from the original art where a paste-up fell off show this nicely:
+Some of the original art that’s surfaced for the book shows some major changes done in paste-ups which have fallen off.

 Despite all that, it’s a book well worth picking up, and usually available fairly inexpensively given that it’s a 45 page Kirby story from 1961 that’s unlikely to ever see a decent reprinting (I believe that the current rights holders of the CI books are doing extensively re-drawn reprints, and concentrating on the CI JUNIOR and religious line).